-Figure 22 shows a flexible ac-coupled circuit that can be configured for different input spans.
-Since the common-mode voltage of VINA and VINB are biased to midsupply ( $V{CM}$ ) independent of VREF, VREF can be pin strapped or reconfigured to achieve input spans between 2 V and 4 V p-p.
-The AD9224's CMRR, along with the symmetrical coupling R-C networks, will reject both power supply variations and noise. $V{CM}$ establishes the common-mode voltage. $V{CM}$ 's source impedance is 5 k $\Omega$ .
-The capacitors, C1 and C2, are typically a 0.1 $\mu$ F ceramic and 10 $\mu$ F tantalum capacitor in parallel to achieve a low cutoff frequency while maintaining a low impedance over a wide frequency range. $R_S$ isolates the buffer amplifier from the A/D input.
-The optimum performance is preserved because VINA and VINB are driven via symmetrical R-C networks.
-The $f{\rm 3\,dB}$ point can be approximated by the equation,
+Figure 11 shows a flexible ac-coupled circuit that can be configured for different input spans.
+Since the common-mode voltage of VINA and VINB are biased to midsupply independent of VREF, VREF can be pin strapped or reconfigured to achieve input spans between 2 V and 4 V p-p.
+The AD9225's CMRR along with the symmetrical coupling R-C networks will reject both power supply variations and noise.
+The resistors, R, establish the common-mode voltage.
+They may have a high value (e.g., 5 k Ω) to minimize power consumption and establish a low cutoff frequency.
+The capacitors, C1 and C2, are typically a 0.1 μF ceramic and 10 μF tantalum capacitor in parallel to achieve a low cutoff frequency while maintaining a low impedance over a wide frequency range.
+R_s isolates the buffer amplifier from the ADC input.
+The optimum performance is achieved when VINA and VINB are driven via symmetrical networks.
+The $f{3 dB}$ point can be approximated by the equation